Download maps for mobile devices over broadband, with a personal computer.

 If you find any errors, or if you have good ideas for the program, please put them into the project’s issue tracker:

-Open a terminal, get administrator/root privileges and type:
+On Linux, open a terminal, get administrator/root privileges and type:

-pip install mobile-map-download --pre -U
+pip install mobile-map-downloader --pre -U

 Alternatively you can install the program with Virtualenv.
 With Virtualenv you don’t need root privileges, and can delete the program from your computer without a trace: